Please select an arrival date.

 Please select a return date.

-Notice: Wearing a face mask is required inside the Williams Depot and in all buildings in the national park, regardless of vaccination status.
+Travel Advisory: Wearing a face mask is required inside all buildings and while on all methods of public transportation within Grand Canyon National Park, regardless of vaccination status.

-In the park, dine-in and carry-out options are available at the El Tovar Dining Room.
-Carry-out is available from The Fountain at Bright Angel Lodge, Maswik Food Court, and Hermit’s Rest Snack Bar.
-Both the Fred Harvey Tavern and Fred Harvey Burger at Bright Angel are open for dine-in service.
+Dining Advisory: In the park, dine-in and carry-out options are available at the El Tovar Dining Room.
+Carry-out is available from The Fountain at Bright Angel Lodge and Hermit’s Rest Snack Bar.
+Fred Harvey Tavern, Fred Harvey Burger, Maswik Food Court, and the Arizona Steakhouse are open for dine-in service.
 Reservations are required for lunch and dinner at the El Tovar Dining Room.
-Learn more about dining by clicking here.
+Please note that dining hours and availability may change without notice.
+Learn more about in-park dining by clicking here.

 Please select an arrival date.